BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![](/tutorials/getting_started_with_se/gswse_20.png)

+> It has been reported that [Modders Multitool](https://github.com/ShinyHobo/BG3-Modders-Multitool) might get stuck during the indexing step
+> in case symlinked folders are present.
+> If this is an issue for you, simply remove the symlink and create it again after the indexing is done.
+{.is-info}

 ## **5\.
 Creating multiple files**

 Whether you created a symlink or not, you can create multiple files in your workspace